lachlan-hore/Geiger-Controlled-Synth/README.md

 - Receives `pulse` events from the server.
 - Generates sound using the Web Audio API with envelope shaping and multiple oscillator types.
 - Displays a central **pulsing visual** that responds to the audio envelope.
-- Provides real-time waveform selection and envelope editing via UI controls.
+- Provides real-time waveform selection and manipulation via UI controls.

 ---